theRealSherapat/theRealSherapat/README.md

 🤝 I’m looking to collaborate on my interests mentioned above.
 So if you are too — hit me up! :)

-📫 Mail me on my University e-mail: davit@ifi.uio.no
+📫 Please me on my University e-mail: davit@ifi.uio.no

 <!---
 theRealSherapat/theRealSherapat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.